Clients looking to offer high-order brand benefits came to mind when I saw this cartoon by Tom Fishburne.

 - Bulletin boards

 - Ethnography (offline or online)

-The process of driving growth and loyalty by attaching a higher purpose to the brand needs to be grounded in the actual relationship (if any) consumers have with the brand.
+In conclusion, we should base high-order benefits of a brand on the actual relationship (if any) consumers have with the brand.
 You need to explore, test and test again.
-This will help you create the ladder that can take the brand to new heights.
+This will help you create a ladder that can take the brand to new heights.